Alcohol Addiction Treatment - What are the options? - UK Home Detox

 Your GP will start with a medical assessment, and may ask you some questions from the CAGE questionnaire to determine your dependence:

-1. Have you ever felt you should Cut down on your drinking?
+1. Have you ever felt like you should cut down on your drinking?

-2. Have people Annoyed you by criticising your drinking?
+2. Have people annoyed you by criticising your drinking?

 3. Have you ever felt bad or Guilty about your drinking?